 It’s an antimicrobial and immunomodulator.

 Propionibacterium acnes17, staphylococcus epidermidis18 are the gram-positive bacteria are the main organisms which play an important role in pathogenesis of acne vulgaris.
 One study observed that the lactone showed stronger therapeutic activity than that of Penicillin.19

 Anti-stress agents like sitoindosides VII-X and withaferin-A which support immunomodulatory actions have antifungal properties also.21 Ashwagandha root is effective in the treatment for some patients with nonclassic 11-hydroxylase deficiency which causes acne.22

 The Ayurvedic Perspective On Acne

-Ashwagandha in the ancient Ayurvedic text is known as the “Sattvic Kapha Rasayana”.
-The Charaka Samhita states that Ashwagandha reduces inflammation and tonifies muscle.
-23 It is anti-inflammatory (Shophhara) and indicated in inflammatory swelling (Granthi).24 Due to its rejuvenation (Rasayana) property, stronger and higher quality dhatus are formed which supports the channals (Srotas) and removes all types of blockages.25 The tissues (Dhatus) benefiting from its use are blood (Rakta), muscles (Mamsa), fat (Medas), bones (Asthi), bone marrow (Majja) and semen (Shukra).26
+It is anti-inflammatory and indicated in inflammatory swelling.24 Due to its rejuvenation property, stronger and higher quality body systems are formed which support the channels and removes all types of blockages.25 The body systems benefiting from its use are blood, muscles, fat, bones, bone marrow and reproductive.26

-Ashwagandha curbs all the causes of acne formation and prevents them from occurring.
+Ashwagandha curbs all causes of acne formation and prevents it from occurring.

 Ashwagandha should be taken internally and applied externally over the affected part for best results.